Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 In the afternoon, travel north to the posh Primaverii Neighborhood.
 Visit the residence of the former Dictator, the Primaverii Palace House of Ceausescu, enjoy a refreshment in the estate garden and then wander through the district to Herastrau Park.

-The Herastrau Park is the city’s biggest and best green space.
+Herastrau Park is the city’s biggest and best green space.
 In addition to the walking paths, water activities and ample dining options, make sure to seek out the Dimitrie Gusti Outdoor Museum, the Arcul de Triumf and the House of the Free Press Building.

-Modern Establishments near the Bucharest Old Town
+Dinner and Drinks near the Bucharest Old Town

 End the second day of your itinerary for Romania just west of the Old Town for a contemporary night out.
 Dine at Paine si Vin, the city’s best modern pizzeria.
-For after dinner drinks, walk around the corner to Ironic Craft Beer Taproom and sample local Romanian craft beer.
+For after dinner drinks, walk around the corner to Ironic Taproom and sample local Romanian craft beer.

 Public Transportation Day 2